How to Restart Your Wi-Fi Router

 1. Unplug your router and modem

-First, you’ll want to unplug both your router and modem from the power outlet in the wall.
-Next, you’ll want to unplug any connections between your modem and wireless router.
+First, unplug your router and modem from the power outlet in the wall.
+Next, unplug any connections between your modem and wireless router.

-Then it’s time to step away.
+Once the equipment is unplugged or powered down, it’s time to step away.
 You want your router and modem to rest for a bit so the equipment’s memory has time to refresh.
-This will take about a minute or two—but letting your equipment rest for longer won’t hurt it.
+This will take about a minute or two—but letting your equipment sit longer won’t hurt it.

 Go make a cup of coffee, chat with a family member, or take your dog out for a walk while you wait.